UWPCE-PythonCert-ClassRepos/py220BV201901/students/Shawn_DeGraw/lessons/lesson06/assignment/readme.txt

 cprofileresultgoodthird.txt
 cprofileresultgoodfourth.txt

 I had missed that 2018 was suppose to peg the 2017 count from the original poor file so I had to adjust my design and implemented a lambda to handle this specific case.
+My new version had far more function calls in it but it was still faster.
+Iterating through the file and using strip() and split() were faster than using the csv.read.
+This is seen in cprofile third and fourth.

 The file codecomparison.txt is a test of one code snippet change using just time stampstamps to compare the old code with the new code.
 The improvement was minimal between the two snippets.